 If you are filing under Chapter 7, you will also need to file several supporting documents, including a schedule of your assets and liabilities, a schedule of your current income and expenditures, a statement of your financial affairs, and other similar records, as well as a certificate showing that you have received credit counseling and similar documentation.
-We can help you prepare and submit the necessary filings, but will need your help in making sure all the facts are correct as they pertain to your situation.
+We will prepare and submit the necessary filings, but will need your help in making sure all the facts are correct as they pertain to your situation.

-If you are filing under Chapter 13, you will need to attend a creditors’ meeting, submit a payment plan to the bankruptcy court and make the required payments to the trustee, and also complete any debt management courses which the court requires.
+If you are filing under Chapter 13, you will need to attend a creditors’ meeting, sign off on a payment plan to the bankruptcy court and make the required payments to the trustee.

 Chapter 13 Bankruptcy

-A Chapter 13 debt adjustment involves gathering together all of the consumer’s debts and creditors into one place and developing a payment plan to pay down those debts over either a three-year or five-year period.
+A Chapter 13 debt reorganization involves restructuring a consumer’s debt into a manageable three, but most time five, year payment plan.
 The plan is developed in such a way that it is feasible for you to make the payments within your current means.
 Debts are adjusted as necessary to make this possible.
 At the end of the plan, you can receive a discharge of any remaining debt.

 You may wonder why you would want to create a three or five-year payment plan under Chapter 13, when you can get a discharge of debt without making payments under Chapter 7.
 Unlike Chapter 7, Chapter 13 does not require that you sell any of your assets.
-Also, the type of debt you have may not dischargeable under Chapter 7.
-Another advantage of Chapter 13 is that it stays on your credit report for less time than a Chapter 7 does, so you can recover from bankruptcy and rebuild your credit quicker..
+Also, the type of debt you have may not be dischargeable under Chapter 7.
 Finally, Chapter 13 does not have the income threshold and means test requirement that Chapter 7 does, so it is easier to qualify for a Chapter 13.

 One of the most attractive features of Chapter 13 is its ability to prevent a foreclosure on your home or repossession of your car.
 If you are in default on your mortgage because you have missed one or more payments, the bank may be initiating foreclosure proceedings to kick you out of your home and sell the property, and, if selling the home doesn’t pay off the mortgage, you could still be liable for any deficiency.
 Chapter 13 allows you to catch up with those payments you missed by rolling them into the three or five-year payment plan.
 As long as you stay current on your payments going forward, the bank can no longer foreclose.
 The same kind of results and issues are applicable to car loans.